lukso-network/docs/docs/learn/introduction.md

 # Introduction

+Here you will find tutorials and tools that help you build on LUKSO.
+As LUKSO is an EVM-based Blockchain, all tools and tutorials for Ethereum also work well for LUKSO.
+If you need EVM and Smart Contract knowledge, we advise you to look at [these great resources from the Ethereum Foundation](https://ethereum.org/en/developers/learning-tools/).

 ## What is LUKSO?

 LUKSO is L1 blockchain, EVM (Ethereum Virtual Machine) compatible, based on PoS (Proof of Stake), for creative economies.